fishcus/KAP-manual/en/driver/kyligence_odbc_win.en.md

 DRIVER={KyligenceODBCDriver};SERVER=locahost;PORT=7070;PROJECT=learn_kylin
 ```

-Please replace SERVER, PORT and PROJECT with your KAP settings.
+Please replace SERVER, PORT and PROJECT with your Kyligence Enterprise settings.

 ## Special Reminder

-If you want to use Kyligence ODBC driver to connect to KAP in other client applications, the configuration is similar to this example.
-For more information, please see [Connect with BI tools](../integration/README.md) chapter of KAP manual.
+If you want to use Kyligence ODBC driver to connect to Kyligence Enterprise in other client applications, the configuration is similar to this example.
+For more information, please see [Connect with BI tools](../integration/README.md) chapter of Kyligence Enterprise Manual.